 Logic Pro X Tutorial: How to Freeze Tracks & Optimize Computer Performance

 There is only so much you can do with mixer channel effects.
 If you really want to mess around with a sound, try recording it, and mess with it in an audio editor like Audacity or your DAW’s native audio editor.
 Here you can chop, reverse, flip, and a lot more, which can lead to some interesting results.
 Your imagination is the limit, if you want to create something unique or experimental, this is a great way to play with a sound.

 How to Use Ableton: Resampling

-13. Save presets of most plugins when you are happy with a result, and name the preset something that helps you remember
+#13 Save presets of most plugins whenever you are happy with a result/sound, and name the preset something that helps you remember it easily

-A little, carefully tuned compression on most elements can’t really tighten up your mix
+A little, carefully tuned compression on most elements can really tighten up your mix

-14. Too much compression on a single element can make it sound bad, but a little compression on most elements help you clear up the mix
+#14 Too much compression on a single element can make it sound bad, but a little compression on most elements helps you clear up the mix

 Over-compressing takes away the dynamic range of a sound, which will most likely make it sound weird or just plain wrong.
 But a little, carefully tuned compression on most elements can really tighten up your mix, make each element stand out more, and make space for other elements.
 There’s no blueprint for what elements to put it on or not, but I personally try to avoid it on bright sounds, like cymbals, and multi-layered melodic elements, like a string ensemble, unless I need to.
 This is sort of my own rule of thumb, because bright elements tend to stick out in the mix whether they are compressed or not, and they typically don’t take a lot of space in the frequency spectrum.
 A string ensemble tends to sound too machine-like if the dynamic range is lost, but again, that’s more a matter of taste than a matter of do or don’t.
 Look into compression techniques and how to use this tool for best effect.